JetBrains/youtrack-mobile/README.md

 ### Debugging

-Official [documentation](https://facebook.github.io/react-native/docs/debugging.html).
+Refer to the official [documentation](https://facebook.github.io/react-native/docs/debugging.html).
 Press CMD+M to open the debug menu for Android emulator.